blueman-project/blueman/README.md

+## Description

+Blueman is a GTK+ Bluetooth Manager

+Blueman is designed to provide simple, yet effective means for controlling BlueZ API and simplifying bluetooth tasks such as:

+* Connecting to 3G/EDGE/GPRS via dial-up
+* Connecting to/Creating bluetooth networks
+* Connecting to input devices
+* Connecting to audio devices
+* Sending/Receiving/Browsing files via OBEX
+* Pairing

+It is lightweight, easy to use, Python bases and GPL licensed.

-The original blueman project of Valmantas Palikša can be found [here](https://launchpad.net/blueman).
+The original project page of Valmantas Palikša can be found [here](https://launchpad.net/blueman).
+Please use the GitHub issue tracker for bugs and questions.

+## Roadmap

 The latest stable version is 1.23 released in Oct.
 2011.

-We're currently working on blueman 2 to bring support for newer APIs like BlueZ 5 and NetworkManager 0.9.
-Any contributions are welcome.
+Blueman 2 will especially bring support for newer APIs like BlueZ 5 and NetworkManager 0.9 and fix a number of issues.

 ## Dependencies